-Nothing beats that classic diner experience.
-It’s no mess, no fuss, and it involves coffee.
 Step down into Bowery to Williamsburg and order up a teetering turkey club.
 Grab a side of mac and cheese (served in NY style with a pickle and a pretzel), with a Melbourne-grade latte served in kitsch diner design cups.
-Or try 5 & Dime Bagel, started by New Jersey-born Zev Forman.
-This city spot serves up dense, chewy, perfect bites.
-The classic lox bagel with smoked salmon, cream cheese, capers, onion and tomato is New York in a bite, and they’ve spent years here getting it right.
-Pair it with a filter coffee, and you’re all set.
+Or try Schmucks Bagels.
+The fully loaded 'luv you lox' bagel with smoked salmon, cream cheese, pickled red onions and cress is New York in a bite.

 Head to Saturdays NYC in QV for gorgeous, minimalist clothing and lifestyle products.
 At Emporium, you can pick up an elegant handbag or wallet from Kate Spade New York.
-Rag & Bone on Elizabeth Street is the Melbourne outpost of this restrained New York clothing brand.
-If your style is a little more street, check out menswear from brands like Engineered Garments at Up There.
-And if vintage is your jam, pick through the racks of old-school thrift-store finds at American Rag.
-They source their garments from the US.
-You just might score a Brooklyn flea market find without the cost of the flight.
+Rag & Bone on Elizabeth Street is the Melbourne outpost of this coveted New York clothing brand.
+If vintage is your jam, pick through the racks of old-school thrift-store finds at American Rag.
+They source their garments from the US, so you just might score a Brooklyn flea market find in your own backyard.

 Catch a Broadway show